Maa Vintha Gaadha Vinuma: Production

-After working in Krishna and His Leela, Siddu Jonnalagadda and Seerat Kapoor were cast in this film.
+After working in Krishna and His Leela, Siddhu Jonnalagadda and Seerat Kapoor were cast in this film.
 Kapoor's plays the main character in the film, which is about a couple who attempts to convince their parents to accept their relationship.
-The post-production of the film was finished in September of 2020.
+The post-production of the film was finished in September 2020.

 Soundtracks

 Reception

-Jahnavi Reddy of The News Minute rated the film 2.5 out of 5 and called the film "A refurbished version of a coming-of-age romcom."
-Reddy added that "Although it is funny in parts, and feels very contemporary in a lot of ways, the film is after all, the story of a man-child, and feels like old wine in a new bottle."
+Jahnavi Reddy of The News Minute rated the film 2.5 out of 5 and called the film "A refurbished version of a coming-of-age romcom".
+Reddy added that "Although it is funny in parts, and feels very contemporary in a lot of ways, the film is after all, the story of a man-child, and feels like old wine in a new bottle".
 The Hindus Sangeetha Devi Dundoo wrote that "Maa Vintha… has these small moments of appreciable writing but in the larger picture, is neither entertaining nor does it make us empathise with the couple."
-The Times of India rated the film 3 out of 5 and termed the film "a fresh and funny love story."
+The Times of India rated the film 3 out of 5 and termed the film "a fresh and funny love story".

-A reviewer from Andhra Jyothi rated the film 2/5 and stated that "Director Aditya failed miserably to deliver the content emotionally."
+A reviewer from Andhra Jyothi rated the film 2/5 and stated that "Director Aditya failed miserably to deliver the content emotionally".